bhnn/libs-pewpew/README.md

 #### Handheld dataset:
 The handheld dataset has to be prepared to be useful for training an ANN, as it is currently in different folders etc.

-Organise handheld dataset in two folders: hh_12 and hh_all, Saves files in the format: Mineral-ID_Class_Subgroup_Measurepoint_Shot.csv
+Organise handheld dataset in two folders: hh_12 and hh_all, Saves files in the format: Mineral-ID_Class_Subgroup_Measurepoint_Shot.csv:
 - python3 src/handheld_dataset/organise_hh_dataset.py

-Convert csv files to npz files, train test split while not seperating measure points
+Convert csv files to npz files, train test split while not seperating measure points:
 - python3 src/handheld_dataset/csvtonumpy.py

-As part of the preprocessing: baseline correction of all spectra (to save space, delete old folders)
+As part of the preprocessing: baseline correction of all spectra (to save space, delete old folders):
 - python3 src/handheld_dataset/baselinecorrection.py